Important: Modified broad match is no longer as of February 18, 2021. So sad! But here’s what we can offer:

 How do I enable modified broad match?

-Go into your AdWords account, click on the Keywords tab, and select the keyword phrase you want to edit.
+Go into your Google Ads account, click on the Keywords tab, and select the keyword phrase you want to edit.
 Click on the current match type in the Type column and choose modified broad match from the drop-down menu.
 Add the necessary (+) signs to the keyword phrase.

 How do I know if modified broad match is a good idea for my campaign?